 What’s a marketer to do?

 Ditch your reliance on generic tracking methods and focus on what matters: Who’s interested in specific offers, and what your most popular content is.

 Your email platform probably offers analytics details for what each user has clicked and your overall most popular email clicks.
 But be sure to add in your own UTM parameters, too.
 This allows you to make sense of per-campaign email marketing data in a larger context, such as in Google Analytics compared to your other traffic.

-Pssst: If you use Sendwithus as your ESP, you can save tons of time by setting default UTM parameters for each template.
+Pssst: If you use Dyspatch, you can save tons of time by setting default UTM parameters for each template.

 Your goal should be getting clicks, not opens.
 Clickers are your engaged audience.